Arizona Health Insurance

 The Affordable Care Act introduced several laws to protect patients and improve access to insurance.
 The law prohibits insurance companies from denying coverage based on pre-existing conditions and requires that all policies meet certain basic criteria, such as covering preventive care and limiting out-of-pocket expenses.
 In order to make these changes possible, the law has also introduced a mandate that requires all individuals to purchase health insurance.
 This deepens the risk pool and prevents people from buying insurance only when they’re sick.

 As a result of these laws, Arizona health insurance has undergone some major improvements.
-The state will expand Medicaid coverage to provide more health care benefits to low-income families.
+The state will expand Medicaid coverage to provide more health care benefits to low-income families and create more options of affordable health insurance in Arizona.

 What is a health insurance marketplace?